LSU student-athletes are subject to year-round drug testing by both the NCAA and LSU.

 For more information on NCAA drug testing, click here.

-Further information on ADAP and the Athletic Department's Substance Abuse Policy is displayed below.
+Click here for further information on ADAP and the Athletics Department's Substance Abuse Policy.
 Student-athletes should contact the Compliance Office with any questions or concerns regarding ADAP or this policy.